ARM-software/lavatube/doc/MemoryManagement.md

 and host visible flags on one platform, which is possible on some platforms, then we cannot know which is these is actually needed (you never need both).
-To figure this out, we intercept and split such feature-rich memory types while tracing, forcing the user to tell us which feature that is important.
+To figure this out, we intercept and split such feature-rich memory types while tracing, presenting the app with virtual memory types and forcing the user to tell us which feature that is important.

 Memory pools
 ------------